Walks & Bookings

 Young Children walking with an Alpaca

-Children 6 years and over are allowed to walk an alpaca, we recommend that a young or nervous child share with a responsible adult.
+Children 6 years and over are allowed to walk an alpaca, we recommend that a nervous child of 6 yrs or above, share with a responsible adult.

 All children must be well behaved and calm at all times due to the alpacas nervous disposition.

 Groups of Children over 7 years old, require one adult as a responsible person to walk with them .

 The walk takes approx. 50 min .
 We take a track through woods to a view point and then retrace back to the start point.

 The length of time of the walk is dependent on the speed the Alpacas walk, you will then be invited to see how we start the fleece processing and our finished garments.